SinghPallavi819/singhpallavi819.github.io/_pages/about.md

   <h2>Beyond Cybersecurity</h2>
   <p>
     Outside of security, I enjoy reading books, cooking, and listening to music.
-These hobbies help me stay creative, balanced, and focused—skills that also influence how I approach problem-solving in cybersecurity.
+These hobbies help me stay creative, balanced, and focused, skills that also influence how I approach problem-solving in cybersecurity.
   </p>
 </div>